Saghen/blink.cmp/doc/development/source-boilerplate.md

 end

--- (Optional) Before accepting the item or showing documentation, blink.cmp will call this function -- so you may avoid calculating expensive fields (i.e. documentation) for only when they're actually needed -- Note only some fields may be resolved lazily.
+-- (Optional) Before accepting the item or showing documentation, blink.cmp will call this function -- so you may avoid calculating expensive fields (e.g. documentation) for only when they're actually needed -- Note only some fields may be resolved lazily.
 You may check the LSP capabilities for a complete list:
 -- `textDocument.completion.completionItem.resolveSupport`
 -- At the time of writing: 'documentation', 'detail', 'additionalTextEdits', 'command', 'data'